-■ For PBAP compatible Bluetooth[®] phones
+For PBAP compatible Bluetooth[®] phones

-▶ When "Automatic Contact/History Transfer" is set to on (→P. 312)

-- 1 Select the "Contacts" tab. - 2 Check that a confirmation screen is displayed when the operation is complete.
+- ▶ When "Automatic Transfer" is set to on (\rightarrow P. 321) - 1 Check that a confirmation screen is displayed when the operation is complete.

-Transfer the contact data to the system using a Bluetooth[®] phone.
+Transfer the contact data to the system using a $\mathsf{Bluetooth}^{\texttt{®}}$ phone.

-- ▶ When "Automatic Contact/History Transfer" is set to off - 1 Select the "Contacts" tab. - 2 Select the desired item. - Select to transfer new contacts from a cellular phone, select "Always" and then enable "Automatic Transfer". - 2 Select to transfer all the contacts from a connected cellular phone only once.
+- When "Automatic Transfer" is set to off - 1 Display the phone screen. (\rightarrow P. 305) - 2 Select the desired item. - Select to transfer new contacts from a cellular phone, select "Always" and then enable "Automatic Transfer". - 2 Select to transfer all the contacts from a connected cellular phone only once.

-- \bigcirc Select to cancel transferring. - 3 Check that a confirmation screen is displayed when the operation is complete. - For PBAP incompatible but OPP compatible Bluetooth[®] phones - 1 Select the "Contacts" tab. - Follow the steps in "Update contacts from phone" from "STEP2". (→P. 313)
+- 3 Select to cancel transferring. - 3 Check that a confirmation screen is displayed when the operation is complete. - For PBAP incompatible but OPP compatible Bluetooth[®] phones - 1 Display the phone screen. (\rightarrow P. 305) - 2 Select the desired item. - Select to transfer the contacts from the connected cellular phone. - Select to add a new contact manually. - 3 Select to cancel transferring.